The instructions that follow (part of the

 95 (spacing underscore)

-(standard screen scale) as the image definition, though many drawing
+(standard screen scale) as the image definition if possible, though many drawing

 programmes do not allow you to change it.

-name).
-Your mail giving some explanation about the flag should contain a
+should give some explanation about the flag and should contain a

 reference to the file name of the image.